 What low latency streaming technologies are currently available?

 Historically RTMP (Real Time Messaging Protocol) was the standard for low and ultra low latency streaming.
-This protocol is still used today for publishing, however it is now obsolete for viewing because it requires the Adobe Flash plugin which disappears in April 2020.
+This protocol is still used today for publishing, however it is now obsolete for viewing because it requires the Adobe Flash plugin which disappeared in April 2020.

 Today the de facto standard for publishing any low latency and real time video is WebRTC.